chadriae/rock-paper-scissors/README.md

 - Add even more options (but avoid using 100 if statements)
 - Can you make a player win 100% of the games?
 Or win 75%? (not to raise any suspicion)

+### TODO

+- Restart the game button
+- Get an error message when no button is selected

 ## Result

 [Check it out!](https://chadriae.github.io/rock-paper-scissors/)